-- 1.1.
-The Chair leads the Board and is responsible for its overall effectiveness in directing the Company.
+1.1.
+The Chair is accountable to the board of directors (the "Board").
 The Chair is not responsible for executive matters regarding the Company's business.
-Other than the Chief Executive and the Company Secretary, no executive reports to him other than through the Board. - 1.2.
+Other than the Chief Executive and (in respect of the limited matters set out herein and other matters directly relating to the Board) the Company Secretary, no executive reports to them other than through the Board.

+1.2.
 The Chair is responsible for: